Jeep-Beach/chat-jeept-gmail-extension/extension/README.md

    - Test the API key using the "Test LLM" button

 3. **No Draft Generated**
-   - Check that JeepBeach URLs are accessible
-   - Use "Refresh Site Cache" to update content
+   - Use "Refresh Content" to update content
    - Verify the email context is readable

 4. **Gmail API Issues**